 January 3rd is National Fruitcake Toss Day!
 The day is supposed to signify throwing out the holiday goodies and leftover potatoes and getting on track with a healthier new year.
 Well, food isn’t the only bad habit many people had in 2017.
 There are plenty of bad habits you can ditch in the new year, and we recommend reducing your carbon footprint first!
 There are plenty of ways to become more eco-friendly and take better care of the environment, and there’s no better time than the present to start.
-That’s why this week we’ve put together a list of eco-friendly habits to work on in 2018!
+That’s why this week we’ve put together a list of eco-friendly habits to work on every day!

 About a trillion plastic bags are used globally every year.
 Unfortunately, only about 1 in every 200 is recycled.
 There are entire islands in the ocean made from trash, much of which is plastic bags and bottles.
 Switching to reusable grocery bags is an environmentally conscious decision that can drastically cut back your plastic usage yearly.
 For all the grocery sacks you have leftover from your last trip, use them as garbage sacks in your small bathroom trash can.
 Repurposing them instead of simply tossing them out will help reduce the amount of waste you produce annually.
 You can also shop for biodegradable bags, which are great for holding fresh food and compost.

 Wasting water resources is a bad habit for nearly everyone.
 Taking an extra long, hot shower may be how you wake up in the morning, but it could be costing both you and the environment.
 The average shower puts out 2 gallons of water per minute.
 So if you cut your shower time from 20 minutes per day to 10 minutes per day, that’ll save you 20 gallons of water.
 Over the course of a year, that equates to over 7,000 gallons!
 In addition to taking shorter showers, there are all kinds of other environmentally conscious decisions you can make every day to reduce your daily water usage.
-Turning off the water while brushing your teeth and washing your face or investing in a water saving dishwasher or washing machine can help you use less water.
+Turning off the water while brushing your teeth or investing in eco-friendly products like water saving dishwashers can make a huge difference! .

 It’s 2018; it’s time to start recycling.
 Separating your recyclable material from your trash is an easy way for your family to reduce their carbon footprint and engage in a more environmentally friendly lifestyle.
 If you’re not already a believer, you should know that according to Stanford University, the recycled materials from the university in 2016 alone saved over 70,000 BTUs of energy.
 That’s enough to power 613 homes for a full year!
 There are almost 20 recycling centers in Lincoln, NE, so there’s no excuse to throw away recyclable items.
-Designate bins for glass, aluminum, and paper products and run by a center on your way to work once every few weeks to reduce your home’s waste output.
+Designate bins for glass, aluminum, and paper products and run them by a recycling center on your way to work once every few weeks to reduce your home’s waste output.